Torekas/Dyslectic_application/README.md

 - **Scalability**: Implement background task queues (e.g., Celery) for handling intensive tasks like large file processing or TTS generation.
 - **Error Handling**: Enhance error handling to provide more user-friendly messages and log errors for debugging.
 - **Accessibility**: Continue to prioritize accessibility by adhering to WCAG guidelines and conducting user testing with individuals who have dyslexia.
-- **Ollama implementation**: Now we are working on the implementation of Ollama AI model into aour app to generate the images basing on the chosen word, in the next release it will be implemented.
+- **Ollama Implementation**: We are currently working on integrating the Ollama AI model into our app to dynamically generate images based on selected words.
+This feature will be available in the next release.
+- **Lazy Loading Images**: To improve performance, especially with a large number of images, consider implementing lazy loading techniques.
+- **Modal Animations**: Add subtle animations to modal pop-ups for a smoother user experience.

 ---